 Another rare cross but one which has great appeal to some people, is the Bassador.
 This Labrador / Basset Hound cross can result in a dog which look in general like a short-legged, large eared Lab.
 They are on average around 14 inches tall as adults, with body proportions suiting a larger breed of dog and shortened legs.

-They also have disproportion leg to body length, which can result in mobility issues and arthritis especially due to the Basset’s fairly large weight to height ratio.
+Their disproportion leg to body length, which can result in mobility issues and arthritis especially due to the Basset’s fairly large weight to height ratio.
 The real risk here is that you could end up with a Labrador’s boisterousness and enthusiasm in a body that is ill-equipped to carry it around.

 Working line Basset Hounds tend to be in far better shape than their show bred cousins, and this is where you should start your search if you have your heart set on a Bassador.
-You can find out more about the problems Basset Hounds face here and the differences between show and working lines here.

 Border Collie Lab Mix